 How to Write Common App Prompt #2: A Time you Experienced Failure

 How to Write Common App Prompt #3: Challenged a Belief or Idea

 How to Write Common App Prompt #4: A Problem You’ve Solved or Would Like to Solve

 Sharon Epstein is owner of First Impressions College Consulting in Redding, Connecticut.
 A Writers Guild Award-winner and two-time Emmy Award nominee, Sharon lectures extensively on essay writing.
-Sharon teaches students how to master interview skills, write killer resumes, and transform their goals, dreams and experiences into memorable college application essays.
-She works with students everywhere: in-person, by phone, Skype and email.
-Visit her website for more info.
+First Impressions College Consulting teaches students how to master interview skills, write killer resumes, and transform their goals, dreams and experiences into memorable college application essays.
+Our tutors are award-winning writers and published authors who work with students everywhere: in-person, by phone, video and email.
+Visit our website for more info.
 Connect on Google+, Pinterest and Twitter.